Skip to content

 How do I make sure my activity is safe and legal?

-You are responsible for ensuring the activities you organise are safe.
+With support of our local team member, you are responsible for ensuring the activities you organise are safe.
 Follow the policy of the organisation you’re working with, if applicable, or the professional advice of staff supervising any facilities or buildings you’re using.

 Feedback